 - Review the plan's network for preventive specialists like nutritionists, health coaches, and wellness apps.
 These are often underutilized because employees don't know they're covered.

-The WellthCare ecosystem demonstrates this: when preventive actions are rewarded instantly with free Store dollars and automatic pension contributions, utilization skyrockets, and waste from delayed care plummets.
-Don't settle for a plan that only reacts to sickness-choose one that invests in your health and wealth simultaneously.
+WellthCare's own data shows this: when people get immediate rewards for prevention—like free Store dollars and pension contributions—utilization jumps, and waste from delayed care drops sharply.
+Don't settle for a plan that only reacts to sickness—choose one that invests in your health and wealth at the same time.

 Mistake #3: Assuming All Plans Are the Same (Ignoring the Network and Pharmacy)